 The Utah Center for Clinical and Translational Science (CCTS) accepts research proposals for pre-submission peer review three times per year as noted in the table below.
 The program accepts proposals from investigators conducting research at any point along the translational science spectrum aiming to improve the health of individuals and the public.
 NIH review criteria will be used to score each submission.
-Proposals will be assigned at least two reviewers (potentially three).
+Proposals will be assigned at least one reviewer.

 Program's Positive Impact